wandb/docs/docs/guides/launch/sagemaker.md

 If you bring your own image (1), it must already be SageMaker compatible.
 If you let W&B build and push the image for you (2), W&B will make your image SageMaker compatible.
 :::

-The following table highlights the key differences between the two workflows:
+The following table highlights the key differences between the two workflows listed above:

 |       | BYOI  | W&B   |
 | ----- | ----- | ----- |